-Jake Cockerham joins the King softball staff after being an assiant coach for the baseball team for the last three years.
+Jake Cockerham joined the King softball staff prior to the 2014-15 season after being an assistant coach for the baseball team for the prior three years.

 In 2013, Cokerham guided a Tornado offense that finished third in Conference Carolinas in runs (351), hits (510), doubles (106) and home runs at 40.
 King also finished second in the league with 309 runs batted in and 214 walks.
 In five games at the Conference Carolinas Tournament, the Tornado ripped 10 home runs, and 12 doubles with 25 walks for a .290 batting average.
 Four position players were named second team All-Conference Carolinas after hitting over .300 on the year.

 Cockerham helped build a lineup that in 2012 finished in the top-3 as a team in multiple offensive categories including runs scored (3rd), triples (1st), home runs (2nd), runs batted in (3rd), stolen bases (t-3rd), batting average (3rd), and slugging percentage (3rd).
 That offense helped King break into the league with a monster 22-3 win over Barton College in its first Conference Carolinas contest in the program’s history and was one of two 20-plus run games of the season.

 Two position players earned Conference Carolinas All-Conference second team honors in 2012 after Stephen Mullins and Tyler Gaby had breakout seasons in their first wearing a King uniform.
 Dating back to the 2009-10 season, Cockerham began his coaching career on a high note when he helped the Tornado to a NCCAA World Series appearance where they were one win away from the championship game.